 Statistical Sampling for Process Improvement using Python

-As a critical component of Supply Chain Management, Customer Service is where your company gives your customers a feel of the products and the business that you are selling.
+As a critical component of Supply Chain Management, Customer Service is where your company gives your customers a sense of the products and the business you are selling.

-An important performance indicator is the average lead time between the reception of a customer order and its transmission to the warehouse for preparation.
+An important performance indicator is the average lead time from customer order receipt to warehouse preparation.

-In this article, we will introduce a methodology using statistical sampling to estimate this overall average lead time using a sample of 200 observations.
+In this article, we present a statistical sampling methodology to estimate the overall average lead time from a sample of 200 observations.

 💡